CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/18-text-analysis-in-ai-foundry.md

 ## Task 2: Extract named entities with Azure AI Language in Azure AI Foundry portal

+This task demonstrates how to use Azure AI Language Playground for Named Entity Recognition (NER).
+By analyzing a hotel review, Azure AI extracts key entities like locations, dates, and organizations, along with confidence scores.

 *Named entities* are words that describe people, places, and objects with proper names.
 Let's use the named entity extraction capability of Azure AI Language to identify types of information in a review.

 1. In the Language playground, select **Extract information (1)**.
 Then select the **Extract named entities (2)** tile.